Positive contractive projections in Schatten Spaces: Description of positively 1-complemented subspaces of

 \section{Description of positively 1-complemented subspaces of $S^p$}

 We begin this section with a discussion on the support of a positive projection.

 \begin{remark} Let $1\leq p<\infty$, let $H$ be a Hilbert space, and let $P : S^p(H)\to S^p(H)$ be a positive contractive projection.
-Recall that $\text{s}(P)$ is defined as follows: Noting that $\Ran(P)$ is generated by its positive elements, it is easy to show that One should also observe that although a contractive projection $Q$ may be self-adjoint, with $\text{s}_r(Q) = \text{s}_\ell(Q)$, this support projection is not necessarily equal to $\sup\{s(x),~x\geq 0,~x\in \Ran(Q)\}$.
-For example, the set of all anti-symmetric complex matrices of size $n\in\Ndb$ (or more generally $\A_I$) is self-adjoint and non-degenerate, yet contains no non-zero positive elements. \end{remark}
+Recall that $\text{s}(P)$ is defined as follows: Noting that $\Ran(P)$ is generated by its positive elements, it is easy to show that One should also observe that although a contractive projection $Q$ may be adjoint preserving, with $\text{s}_r(Q) = \text{s}_\ell(Q)$, this support projection is not necessarily equal to $\sup\{\operatorname{s}(x),~x\geq 0,~x\in \Ran(Q)\}$.
+For example, the set of all anti-symmetric complex matrices of size $n\in\Ndb$ (or more generally $\A_I$) is invariant under $*$ and non-degenerate, yet contains no non-zero positive elements. \end{remark}

 In fact, Arhancet and Raynaud in \cite[Section 6]{AR} proved a more precise result, which captures a fundamental structural property of positive contractive projections.